-It may seem like a very unconventional treatment, but Faecal Microbiota Transplants, or FMT, have proven to be a highly effective way of helping people suffering from recurrent infections of Clostridium difficile.
+It may seem like a very unconventional treatment, but Intestinal Microbiota Transfer (IMT), also known as Faecal Microbiota Transplants (FMT), have proven to be a highly effective way of helping people suffering from recurrent infections of Clostridium difficile.

 Clostridium difficile, or C. difficile, is a bacterium that can infect the gut, causing serious disease.
 It’s particularly adept at infecting after someone has taken a dose of antibiotics.
 The usual treatment is further antibiotics, which may get rid of the infection but will also kill many of the bacteria that make up the healthy microbiota.
 Because of the damaged microbiota, a second infection by C. difficile is fairly common, and patients can be caught in a cycle of infections.

-FMT is used to break that cycle.
+IMT is used to break that cycle.
 A healthy microbiota is transplanted into a patient prevents reinfection.
-Using FMT, the Norfolk and Norwich University Hospital and the Quadram Institute have achieved a success rate of over 90%.
+Using IMT, the Norfolk and Norwich University Hospital and the Quadram Institute have achieved a success rate of over 90%.